KyberDAO considerations, KNC staking, voting, and claiming KNC rewards

 Developing For KyberDAO

-While the above will be provided and deployed by Kyber (Kyber.org), there are several critical initiatives that developers can work on to be part of the KyberDAO deployment.
+While the main staking and voting interface will be deployed by Kyber (https://kyberswap.com/kyberdao/stake-knc), there are several critical initiatives that developers can work on to be part of the KyberDAO deployment.

 - Other interfaces (e.g. websites, mobile crypto wallets) to help KNC holders stake, vote, delegate, and claim their rewards.